DeepakC27/webpack-setup/Readme.md

 Following are the topic covered in the repo
   - Transpiling js using babel
   - Setting up webpack
-  - Codespliting & Lazy loading
+  - Codespliting
-  - Chunks
-  - Optimizing
+  - Optimizing by minifying
   - Route handling

 ## Folder Structure